-The Politics and Popularity of "Downton Abbey"tags: Downton Abbey, TV
+The Politics and Popularity of "Downton Abbey"Culture Watch

 On the surface, it isn’t hard to imagine why Downton Abbey has received so much critical and popular acclaim in the states.
 The show’s ability to recreate a visually stunning and overly-dramatic version of early twentieth-century Britain has captured the attention of many cultural commentators, all of whom tend to use these qualities to explain how Americans hunger for escapism and le happy end.
 Of course, there is no denying the spectacular production quality, or the neatness with which some plot lines are resolved.
 That said, this reasoning seems reductive and doesn’t give enough intellectual credit to American viewership, nor does it take into account our current economic and political climate.